 Spring gardening plans on your agenda?
 Don’t miss the Hanover Herb Guild’s upcoming plant and herb sale at Sycamore Tavern, near the Montpelier Center for Arts and Education on Route 33, Saturday, May 2, from 9 a.m. to 3 p.m.
 In case of rain, the event moves to Saturday, May 9.
 Call (804) 883-5863 for details.

 Horse enthusiasts, take note: the Virginia Equine Welfare Society hosts a “FUN-draiser” called Ponies on the Patio at the Short Pump Bar Louie’s Friday, May 8, from 5:30 to 8 p.m.
 Gift cards and a 50/50 raffle will be featured at the event.
 Food will be available for purchase.
 Proceeds help raise money for feed, hay, farrier and vet fees.
 Support this great cause and help save one horse at a time!

 Got news to share?
-Rockville would love to hear it.
-Send your news and events (preferably at least two weeks in advance) to firstname.lastname@example.org or call (804) 749-3401.
-Have a wonderful week!
+Rockville wants to hear it!
+Send your news and events to email@example.com or call (804) 749-3401.
+Enjoy your week!